-Schweizerische Eidgenossenschaft Confédération suisse Confederazione Svizzera Confederaziun svizra Permanent Mission of Switzerland to the Organization for Security and Co-operation in Europe (OSCE), the United Nations and to the International Organizations in Vienna
+Permanent Mission of Switzerland to the OSCE, the United Nations and other International Organizations in Vienna

-Note 49/2019-OSCE
+Note 28/2020-OSCE

-The Permanent Mission of Switzerland to the Organization for Security and Co-operation in Europe (OSCE), the United Nations and to the International Organizations in Vienna presents its compliments to all Permanent Missions/Delegations of Participating States to the OSCE in Vienna and to the OSCE Secretariat and has the honour, with reference to the FSC.DEC/7/04, to enclose the following information:
+The Permanent Mission of Switzerland to the OSCE, the United Nations and other International Organizations in Vienna presents its compliments to all Permanent Missions/Delegations of Participating States to the OSCE Forum for Security Co-operation in Vienna and to the Secretariat of the Conflict Prevention Centre and has the honour, with reference to the FSC.DEC/7/04 to enclose the following information:

-OSCE / Questionnaire on ANTI-PERSONNEL MINES and Questionnaire on EXPLOSIVE REMNANTS OF WAR for the calendar year 2018 (incl. two annexes).
-The Permanent Mission requests the Secretariat to forward this document to the Conflict Prevention Centre.
+OSCE / Questionnaire on ANTI-PERSONNEL MINES and Questionnaire on EXPLOSIVE REMNANTS OF WAR for the calendar year 2019 (incl. two annexes)

-The Permanent Mission of Switzerland to the Organization for Security and Co-operation in Europe (OSCE), the United Nations and to the International Organizations in Vienna avails itself of this opportunity to renew to all Permanent Mission/Delegations of Participating States to the OSCE in Vienna and to the OSCE Secretariat the assurance of its highest consideration.
+The Permanent Mission of Switzerland to the OSCE, the United Nations and other International Organizations in Vienna avails itself of this opportunity to renew to all other Delegations to the OSCE Forum for Security Co-operation in Vienna and to the Secretariat of the Conflict Prevention Centre the assurances of its highest consideration.

-Vienna, 22 May 2019
+Vienna, 28 May 2020